 Section One - The Area Commission

-The Area Commission may adopt and take the necessary legal action to receive authorization to use the Corporate Seal.
-The Area Commission shall also be responsible for the development and adoption of by-laws, rules and regulations, and to take additional organizational action deemed necessary to conduct business and to obtain authorization to expend its funds.
+- The Area Commission shall be responsible for the development and adoption of by-laws, rules and regulations, and to take organizational actions deemed necessary to conduct business.

-Within applicable laws and regulatory requirements, the Area Commission establishes policies to further the mission, vision, goals and values of the college.
-In addition to the By-laws, the Area Commission acts in accordance with the Governance policies adopted and amended by the Area Commission.
+- Within applicable laws and regulatory requirements, the Area Commission establishes policies to further the mission, vision, goals and values of the College.
+In addition to the By-laws, the Area Commission acts in accordance with the Governance Principles and Governance Policies adopted and amended by the Area Commission.

 Section Two - Committees of the Area Commission

-The Area Commission may establish such standing committees and such ad hoc committees, as it deems necessary to secure and protect the College's welfare.
-The Chairman shall appoint the chairperson of all committees except the Executive Committee of the Commission.
-The authority delegated to committees shall be specified at the time of appointment.
+- The Area Commission may establish such standing committees and such ad hoc committees, as it deems necessary to secure and protect the College's welfare.
+The standing committees include the Executive, Building and Grounds, Finance and Administration, Curriculum, and the Audit committees.
+The Chair shall appoint the chairpersons of the Building and Grounds, Curriculum, and any ad hoc committees.
 All standing committees except the Executive Committee are committees of the whole.
-The standing committees include Building and Grounds, Finance and Administration, Curriculum and the Audit committees.

-The Executive Committee shall consist of the Chairman, the Vice-Chairman and the Treasurer of the Area Commission.
-The Chairman of the Area Commission shall serve as a Chairman of the Executive Committee.
+- The Executive Committee shall consist of the Chair, the Vice-Chair and the Treasurer of the Area Commission.
+The Chair of the Area Commission shall serve as a Chair of the Executive Committee.

-The Executive Committee, during the intervals between the meetings of the Commission shall have and exercise all powers, privileges and prerogatives of the Commission except those expressly reserved herein to be exercised by the Commission in regular or special meetings.
+- The Executive Committee, during the intervals between the meetings of the Commission shall have and exercise all powers, privileges and prerogatives of the Commission except those requiring a quorum or in the event of an emergency.
+A quorum must be present to hire or dismiss a President.
 All of the acts of the Executive Committee made in accordance with these by-laws shall be reported to the full commission and shall be reflected in the minutes of a Commission meeting.

-The Chairman of the Executive Committee may call meetings of the Committee at any time with reasonable notice.
+- The Chair of the Executive Committee may call meetings of the Executive Committee at any time with reasonable notice.

 Section Three – Commission Member Orientation and Professional Development

-The Area Commission and College President, to the best of their abilities, will assist each newly appointed member to understand the board’s functions, governance structure,policies and responsibilities.
-The Commission Chairman and the President will conduct a timely orientation for each newly appointed member and will provide the new member with materials pertinent to the governance structure,policies and responsibilities of the Commission, including a copy of the Commission’s Bylaws.
+- The Area Commission and College President, to the best of their abilities, will assist each newly appointed member to understand the board’s functions, governance structure, policies and responsibilities.
+The Commission Chair and the President will conduct a timely orientation for each newly appointed member and will provide the new member with materials pertinent to the governance structure, policies and responsibilities of the Commission, including a copy of the Commission’s Bylaws.

-The Area Commission will encourage all members to participate in meetings and activities of the state Area Commissioner Association as well as state, regional and national ACCT organizations; and commissioners will be further encouraged to study and examine the materials received from such organizations to support the implementation of their function as members of the commission.
+- The Area Commission will encourage all members to participate in meetings and activities of the South Carolina Association of Technical College Commissioners as well as regional and national ACCT organizations; and commissioners will be further encouraged to study and examine the materials received from such organizations to support the implementation of their function as members of the Commission.

-The college’s budget will include funds for travel expenses for individual members to advance their development as members of the Commission.
-When the full Commission does not attend a conference, convention or workshop, those who do participate will be requested to share information, recommendations and materials acquired at the meeting.
+- The College’s budget will include funds for travel expenses for individual members to advance their development as members of the Commission.
+When the full Commission does not attend a conference, convention or workshop, those who do participate may be requested to share information, recommendations and materials acquired at the meeting.

-In accordance with Policy Governance principals and to assist commissioners to understand the college’s mission and functions, the College President will request members of the staff to appear before the Commission from time to time to present and discuss new developments in various program areas.
+- The College President may request members of the staff to appear before the Commission from time to time to present and discuss new developments in various program areas.